Tristan1918/Factors-affecting-student-GPA/README.md

 ## Data Source: Where Our Data Comes From

-Our dataset is compiled from publicly available data from kaggle.com.
+The dataset is compiled from publicly available data from kaggle.com.

 ![image](https://github.com/user-attachments/assets/8f985043-aad8-4934-9c96-3243e59a7b01)